Misty Jean

 Misty Jean (born c.
 1980 in Haiti) is a former Miss West Indies and singer.
 She sings in her native Haitian Creole / French language and also in English.

-Biography
+Early life

 Misty Jean started performing at age of three with the dance institute of Lynn W. Rouzier.
 She started singing at the age of seven in amateur singing contests.
-Since then, her passion for music became an obsession.
-At the college of "Anglade" where she graduated, she was named soloist of the choir and became an instant neighborhood celebrity.
+She attended Anglade College where she was named soloist of the choir.